 You can copy entire sections of a qualitative answer and can make your own notes in these text boxes.
 These are then exported to a separate column on the 'Download all responses including analyst fields' .xlsx export.
 This article on exports from Citizen Space explains how to access this .xlsx file.

 These are questions which are set up when a consultation is built, to be answered by analysts when looking at responses.
-The Analyse Responses section is where any analyst-only questions will appear, so that you can answer them whilst you are completing your analysis.
+The Analyse Responses section is where any analyst-only questions will appear so that you can answer them while you are completing your analysis.
 They will appear with a light blue background, whereas public questions have a grey background.
 You can learn more about analyst-only questions in this article

 The big, yellow workflow bar

 Citizen Space also has functions included to allow you to manage the analysis workflow.
 These all appear on the big, yellow bar at the top of the page.

 The bar allows you to: